x-orpheus/catch-react-error/README.md

 ## Introduction

+This package supports both `React` And `React Native`.

 This project make it easy to protect your react source code。

 We combine decorators and React Error Boundaries together.

 The React Error Boundaries don't support the Server Side Rendering，so we use `try/catch` to deal such condition.

-The catch-react-error takes only one argument,[React Error Boundary Component](https://reactjs.org/docs/error-boundaries.html).
-We provide DefaultErrorBoundary as the default argument.
+The catch-react-error takes only one argument,[React Error Boundary Component](https://reactjs.org/docs/error-boundaries.html) which we provide DefaultErrorBoundary as the default one.

 ```js
 const catchreacterror = (Boundary = DefaultErrorBoundary) => {};